orndavid/prettyplotter/README.md

-# prettyplotter
+# Pretty Plotter
-Wrapper for python to plot data
+A simplified wrapper to move pandas dataframes into 'nice design' graphs